 (Serves 2 entrees or 4 appetizers)

-2. Mince the thyme leaves and set aside.
-Place all the vinaigrette ingredients into a jar with fitted lid.
+2. Mince thyme leaves and set aside.
+Place all vinaigrette ingredients into a jar with fitted lid.
 Shake vigorously until well combined.
 Store in refrigerator until ready to use.

-3. Place the lobster on a cutting board.
+3. Place lobster on a cutting board.
 Remove its tail, legs and upper body.
-Discard the tomalley (dark colored insides) and digestive parts, keep the head and shells.
-Starting with the tail, flip over and cut the shell up the center.
-Gently pull the tail meat from the shell.
-Crack the claws with cracker or large knife in several places.
-Wiggle the claw meat out of shells.
+Discard tomalley (dark colored insides) and digestive parts, keep head and shells.
+Starting with tail, flip over and cut shell up center.
+Gently pull tail meat from shell.
+Crack claws with cracker or large knife in several places.
+Wiggle claw meat out of shells.
 You can try and remove any meat from smaller legs, but I find it’s a lot of work and not much meat.
 Save the shells for stock.

-4. Rough chop the meat into chunks and place in a bowl. **For lobster stock, add the shells to a saucepan with a drizzle of oil and saute for 3 minutes.
-Add a quartered onion, 2 sprigs of thyme and saute for 2 minutes.
+4. Rough chop meat into chunks and place in a bowl. **For lobster stock, add shells to a saucepan with a drizzle of oil and sauté for 3 minutes.
+Add a quartered onion, 2 sprigs of thyme and sauté for 2 minutes.
 Add in 1 cup dry white wine and fill with water to cover.
 Simmer on low for 1 hour and remove from heat, let cool.
 Strain into a storage container and freeze stock to use for lobster bisque, risotto, or other seafood stews.

 5. Grill corn on stove top or outside grill, cool.
-Crisp up bacon in a saute pan and let cool.
+Crisp up bacon in a sauté pan and let cool.
 Slice kernels off cob and dice tomato and bacon.
-Place the lettuce in the bottom of a serving bowl.
-Add the corn on one side, the tomatoes in the middle.
-Place the cheese on the other side with the fresh lobster meat.
-Top the corn with a strip of bacon crumbles.
-Serve Lobster Cobb Salad with Thyme Vinaigrette and a chilled glass of Rose’.
+Place lettuce in bottom of a serving bowl.
+Add corn on one side, tomatoes in middle.
+Place cheese on other side with fresh lobster meat.
+Top corn with a strip of bacon crumbles.
+Serve salad with vinaigrette and a chilled glass of Rose’.
 Enjoy!